zznjupt/RVBOOK/blog/SV.md

 Verilog is the main logic design language for lowRISC Comportable IP.

-Verilog and SystemVerilog (often generically referred to as just "Verilog" in this document) can be written in vastly different styles, which can lead to code conflicts and code review latency.
+Verilog and Verilog (often generically referred to as just "Verilog" in this document) can be written in vastly different styles, which can lead to code conflicts and code review latency.
 This style guide aims to promote Verilog readability across groups.
 To quote the